naparuba/tanuki-www/content/pages/docs/agent/http.md

 ## Agent

-The Agent endpoints are used to interact with a local Consul agent.
+The Agent endpoints are used to interact with a local XXX agent.
 Usually, services and checks are registered with an agent, which then takes on the burden of registering with the Catalog and performing anti-entropy to recover from outages.
 There are also various control APIs that can be used instead of the